 - Be considerate in language and actions, and respect the boundaries of fellow participants.

-- Refrain from demeaning, discriminatory, or harassing behavior and language.
-Please refer to Unacceptable Behavior for more details.
+- Refrain from demeaning, discriminatory, or harassing behaviour and language.
+Please refer to Unacceptable Behaviour for more details.

 Behavior that is unacceptable includes, but is not limited to:

-- Sustained or willful disruption of talks or other events
+- Sustained or willful disruption of talks or other conference activities, including online discussion.

-- Offensive comments related to age, gender, sexual orientation, disability, race or religion
+- Offensive comments related to age, gender, sexual orientation, disability, race, religion, nationality, or native language.

-If you are asked to stop unacceptable behavior you should stop immediately, even if your behavior was meant to be friendly or a joke, it was clearly not taken that way and for the comfort of all conference attendees you should stop.
+If you are asked to stop unacceptable behavior you should stop immediately, even if your behavior was meant to be friendly or a joke.

-Attendees who behave in a manner deemed inappropriate are subject to actions listed under Procedure for Code of Conduct Violations.
+Attendees who behave in an inappropriate manner are subject to actions listed under Responses to Code of Conduct Violations.

 Additional Requirements for Conference Contributions

-Sponsors should not use sexualised images, activities, or other material.
-Booth staff (including volunteers) should not use sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.
-In case of violations, sanctions may be applied without return of sponsorship contribution.
+Sponsors and social event contractors should not use sexualised images, activities, or other material.
+They should not use sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.
+In case of violations, sanctions may be applied, without the return of sponsorship contribution.

-The organizing committee reserves the right to determine the appropriate response for all code of conduct violations.
+The Code of Conduct response team reserves the right to determine the appropriate response for all code of conduct violations.
 Potential responses include:

-- a formal warning to stop harassing behavior
+- a formal warning to stop the harassing behavior;

-- removal of sponsor displays or conference presentations
+- removal of sponsor displays or conference presentations, or

 Refunds may not be given in case of expulsion.